AbilitySpectrum/Sensact/README.md

 The web-based configuration software is in the *configSensact* directory.

-The web-based software requires the a serial port server downloadable from <https://github.com/johnlauer/serial-port-json-server>.
+The web-based software requires a serial port server.
+Its binary is downloadable from <https://github.com/johnlauer/serial-port-json-server>.
 It is compatible with OSX, Linux and Windows.

 #### Set up Config v2